 Donna The Buffalo

-Donna the Buffalo is heading into the studio in February 2018 to record their next album!
-They are joining forces with legendary Producer/ Engineer Rob Fraboni at Sonic Ranch in El Paso, TX, one of the world’s largest residential recording studios, built around an 80-year-old hacienda and pecan orchard.
+Donna the Buffalo joined forces this February with legendary Producer/ Engineer Rob Fraboni to record their next album at Sonic Ranch in El Paso, TX.
+It is one of the world’s largest residential recording studios and is built around an 80-year-old hacienda and pecan orchard right along the border.

 Fraboni is well known for his work with Bob Dylan, The Band, Eric Clapton, The Rolling Stones, Tim Hardin, The Beach Boys, Joe Cocker, and Bonnie Raitt, and as Vice President at Island Records where he oversaw the remastering of the entire Bob Marley catalog.
 He produced the soundtrack on Martin Scorsese’s groundbreaking concert movie, The Last Waltz, which included an all-star cast of famous rock and roll performers.
 He built and designed the legendary Shangri-La studios in Malibu to the specification of Bob Dylan and the Band.
 Referred to as a “genius” by Keith Richards in his bestselling autobiography Life.